clockblocker/deutsch_mindmap/Worter/G/gestalten.md

 Antonyme: [[zerstören]], [[auflösen]], [[vernichten]]

 ---
-Übersetzung: to shape, to design, to form
+Übersetzung: proovet to be, to shape, to design, to form

 ---
 Morpheme: [[ge]][[stalt]][[en]]